andrewdallow/magento19Experimenting/README.md

  displayed by changing the text and moving the sale.phtml block to above the Home page content, displaying like a banner.

+ Both themes also add their own update.css file.

  It should be noted that creating a local.xml file in the second theme completely overrides the default themes local.xml file, so any changes you want to persist from the default theme need to be copied to new theme otherwise they will not be used.
 This can cause code duplication so it is a good idea to only